Amanda Kurtović: Personal life

 She was born in Sweden to a Swedish mother and Croatian father, the handball coach and former player Marinko Kurtović.
 Her brother William is a professional footballer who represented Sweden internationally on youth level.
 Her family moved to Sandefjord, Norway, when she was six because her father signed a contract with the local club.
+In July 2023, Kurtović announced her first pregnancy with former hockey player Brede Csiszar.